cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 that matches that of the client.
 Upon completion, clients and servers can use these values as needed.

-This flow is shown below.
+The authenticated key exchange flow is shown below:

 ~~~
     creds                             (parameters, record)